Canop/broot/website/docs/community.md

 <iframe src="https://github.com/sponsors/Canop/button" title="Sponsor Canop" height="35" width="114" style="border: 0; border-radius: 6px;"></iframe>
 </div>

-There's no moral obligation to do so, though, even if you're an avid user.

 # Discuss Broot in a chat room

 The best place to chat about broot, to talk about features or bugs, is the Miaou chat.